JoshuaKirts/myjavascriptportfolio/README.md

 - [Node.js](https://nodejs.org/) - A cross-platform JavaScript runtime enviroment that executes JavaScript code outside of a web browser.

-### Possible framework based on React

-- [Redux](https://redux.js.org/) - A JavaScript library for managing a application state.

-### Possible rendering based on React

-- [Next](https://nextjs.org/) - A smaller framework for server-rendered universal JavaScript applications.

 ## Changelog

 - All notable changes to this document will be documented in [this file](./CHANGELOG)